roadrunner-server/docs/queues/sqs.md

 `wait_time_seconds` - The duration (in seconds) for which the call waits for a message to arrive in the queue before returning.
 If a message is available, the call returns sooner than `wait_time_seconds`.
 If no messages are available and the wait time expires, the call returns successfully with an empty list of messages.
 Please note that this parameter cannot be explicitly configured to use zero, as zero will apply the queue defaults.
+In most cases, you should set this to a non-zero value.

 Default: `0`
+Maximum: `20`

 {% hint style="warning" %}
-### Shor vs. Long Polling
+### Short vs. Long Polling

 By default, SQS and RoadRunner is configured to use **short polling**.
 Please review the documentation on the differences between
 [short and long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html) and make sure that your queue and RoadRunner is configured correctly.
 Long polling will *usually* be a cost-saving feature with no practical impact on performance or functionality.
-Remember that not providing a value (or zero) for `wait_time_seconds` will cause your queue polling to be based on the `ReceiveMessageWaitTimeSeconds` attribute configured on the queue.
+Remember that not providing a value (or zero) for `wait_time_seconds` will cause your queue wait time to be based on the `ReceiveMessageWaitTimeSeconds` attribute configured on the queue, which also defaults to zero.
 {% endhint %}

 ### Queue